mix-mirror/bind9/doc/arm/reference.rst

    the ``dohpath`` parameter exists when the ``alpn`` indicates that it should be present.
 The default is ``yes``.

+.. namedconf:statement:: check-zonemd
+   :tags: zone
+   :short: Specifies whether to check zone contents against the ZONEMD record.

+   This option indicates that a zone's contents should be checked against the cryptographic hash in a ZONEMD record, if such a record is present, when it is loaded or transferred.
+This helps to ensure integrity of the zone data.
+The default is ``yes``.

+.. namedconf:statement:: check-zonemd-dnssec
+   :tags: zone
+   :short: Require DNSSEC signatures for ZONEMD records.

+   When this option is set to the default value of ``yes``, zones containing ZONEMD records will be rejected if they are not DNSSEC-signed.
+(Note that this is not optional for zones of type ``mirror``: if the option is disabled, it will be silently ignored.)

+.. namedconf:statement:: require-zonemd
+   :tags: zone
+   :short: Controls whether a ZONEMD record is required to be present in the zone.

+    This indicates that a ZONEMD record **must** be present in a zone when it is loaded or transferred.
+The default is ``no``.

 .. namedconf:statement:: zero-no-soa-ttl
    :tags: zone, query, server
    :short: Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries.